 Josh: Yes.
 Yes.
 Yes.
 Yes.
 Yes.
 Yes. [collapses onto his desk]

 - Mad Men: Betty and Don wake up after a night out.
 Betty says she's going to get the Alka-Seltzer.
 Don tells her to do it in the other room so he doesn't have to hear the bubbles.

 - One of the less used games on Whose Line Is It Anyway? mimics this with Ryan providing sound effects on a mic with reverb added.

 - Mark Antony often suffers from this in Rome, most notably during the creation of the Triumvirate.

 - In The Nanny episode "Oy Vey, You're Gay", Maxwell is hung over after a night of partying.
-At breakfast, he winces from the sounds of his children, which sounded dubbed over with much louder similar versions: Brighton pouring milk on his Rice Krispies (which sounded like firecrackers,) Maggie buttering their toast (sounding like loudly ripping Velcro), and Gracie stirring her chocolate milk (a cowbell.)
-But when he sees Fran, he lets out a Big "NO!".
+At breakfast, he winces from the sounds of his children, which sounded dubbed over with much louder similar versions: Brighton pouring milk on his Rice Krispies (which sounded like firecrackers,) Maggie buttering their toast (sounding like loudly ripping Velcro or a shovel scraped against a sidewalk), and Gracie stirring her chocolate milk (a cowbell.)
+But when he sees Fran (the camera zooming in at her mouth), he covers his ears, and lets out a big "NOOOOOOOOOOOOOOOOOOOOO!!!"

 Trapper: I'm not gonna talk until you stop screaming.

 Hawkeye: I'm sorry.
 I'll be better after I shave my tongue.